Syntax-Err0r/Syntax-Err0r.github.io/docs/1Password_Extension_PostEx.md

 Obtaining the Master Password is the most difficult step of this attack chain.
 You could [install a chrome extension](https://syntax-err0r.github.io/Silently_Install_Chrome_Extension.html) or keylog the host or prompt the user, etc.

 For this blog we will be scraping Chrome's memory for a string that often aligns with the MasterPassword once it is entered (again--[not new](https://www.cyberark.com/resources/threat-research-blog/extracting-clear-text-credentials-directly-from-chromium-s-memory) ).
-In my testing on an up to date Windows 11 and chrome this script/method seems to work more than 80% of the time and is usually preceeded by “p.” but I have seen it elsewhere as well.
+In my testing on an up to date Windows 11 and chrome this script/method works more than 80% of the time and is usually preceded by “p.” only because of the way it is printed to make it easier.
+You could also just check ProcessHacker’s strings.

 ![](assets/masterpassword_extract.png)